RafaFT/100-days-of-code/r1-log.md

 ### R1D99.2 - 2019/11/2

 * Did not code today (again), but I spent a couple of hours just fixing a bunch of other functions and references on my investment portfolio workbook.

+### R1D100 - 2019/11/3

+* Worked on the bcb-indicators api.
+The view function for GET now dynamically creates the firestore query (with support query parameters for both start and end dates, as well as ordering).
+* Fixed and change the behaviour of some functions from util.py.